caprica/spa-vertx-react/README.md

 "proxy": "http://localhost:8080"
 ```

-You may need to adjust the port number, in this case 8080 is the port number used by the Jetty container launched
+You may need to adjust the port number, in this case 8080 is the port number used by the Vert.x server launched
 by the aforementioned maven command.

 And then as usual to run the development version of the application (use port 3000 by default rather than 8080):